-In early 2020, The New York State Department of Education adopted a new law focused on the privacy and security of personally identifiable information (PII) of students and staff.
+In early 2020, The New York State Department of Education adopted a new law focused on the privacy and security of student and staff personally identifiable information (PII).
 The Educational Law Section 2-d, known amongst NY schools as EdLaw 2-d, provides “guidance to educational agencies and their third-party contractors on ways to strengthen data privacy and security to protect student data and annual professional performance review data.”

 NY EdLaw 2-d Definitions

 Educational Agencies: A school district, board of cooperative educational services, school, or the education department.

 PII: Information that can be used to identify an individual whether directly (e.g.